 Today, about two million students in the United States have been diagnosed with a learning disability.
 Fortunately, the federal government has stepped in to make sure that every student gets their basic educational needs met.
 The Rehabilitation Act of 1973 and the Individuals with Disabilities Education Act (IDEA) guarantee that these students receive a Free Appropriate Public Education (FAPE).

-While most students with learning disabilities are identified by third grade, it’s not uncommon to be identified in middle school or sometimes even high school.
-And while the earlier a student gets help with a disability the better, it’s never too late to get a student on the path to educational success.
+While most students with learning disabilities are identified by third grade, it’s not uncommon to be identified in middle school.
+Occasionally, your student may get to high school when the learning disability is diagnosed.
+While the earlier a student gets help the better, it’s never too late to get a student on the path to educational success.

 We asked Cleveland-area attorney Daniel M. Margolis, who has focused on education law for more than 15 years, for an overview of what parents should know.

 Know Your Rights Under FAPE (Free Appropriate Public Education)